Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Some of our favourite experiences in Cuba didn’t cost a cent (or only very little):

-- Sunsets along the Malecón —Havana’s iconic sea wall—become a social hub in the early evening.
-Bring a cold drink, sit with the locals, and enjoy live music, laughter, and warm breezes.
+• Sunsets along the Malecón: Havana’s iconic sea wall becomes a social hub in the early evening.
+Bring a cold drink, sit with the locals and enjoy live music, laughter and warm breezes.

-- Free walking tour of Habana Vieja: When we first arrived in Havana, we joined a free walking tour of Habana Vieja.
-Booked via Civitatis, it was a great introduction to the city and provided a valuable orientation for future visits.
+• Free walking tour of Habana Vieja: When we visited Havana for the very first time, we joined a free walking tour of Habana Vieja.
+Booked via GuruWalk, it was a great introduction to the city and provided a valuable orientation for future visits.

-- Museums and historical sites – Many museums around the country are free or have very low admission costs.
-The most we paid to enter a museum or historical site during our trip was CUP200 – at La Cabaña de Che in Casablanca/Havana and the Bay of Pigs Museum in Playa Girón.
+• Museums and historical sites: Many museums around the country are free or have very low entry fees.
+The most we paid to enter a museum or historical site during our trip was CUP200 – at La Cabaña de Che in Casablanca/Havana [Google Maps location] and the Bay of Pigs Museum in Playa Girón [Google Maps location].

 If you love Hemingway's books, make sure to visit Finca Vigía, the author's home on the outskirts of Havana